 More About SRL Founder Hollis Gillespie:

-Gillespie wrote for Atlanta’s Creative Loafing weekly for eight years until October 2008.
-Currently, Hollis is a columnist at Atlanta (magazine) and a commentator on NPR’s All Things Considered.
+Gillespie wrote for Atlanta’s Creative Loafing weekly for eight years until October 2008, when she became a columnist at Atlanta (magazine) and a commentator on NPR’s All Things Considered.
 She has collaborated on film projects with Laura Dern, (star of HBO’s Enlightened), Mitch Hurwitz (creator of Arrested Development), Amy Sherman Palladino (creator of Gilmore Girls), Bill Haber (producer of Rizzoli and Isles) and Sheri Elwood (creator of Call Me Fitz).
 She is represented by the Creative Artists Agency in Los Angeles.

 In 2004, Writers Digest named Hollis Gillespie a “Breakout Author of the Year.
 Other accolades include the “Best Columnist” (2001, 2002, 2005, 2006, 2007, 2008, 2009) and “Best Local Author” (2004, 2005, 2006, 2008, 2009) honors in the Creative Loafing “Best of Atlanta” Readers Survey.
 Atlanta magazine awarded her “Best ‘Tell-All’” in 2006.
 In 2012, the Magazine Association of the Southeast granted a MAGS award to Hollis Gillespie for “Editorial Excellence.”